Henry Ford Museum of American Innovation

-The Henry Ford Museum and Greenfield Village is a 254-acre attraction in the process of metamorphosis.
+The Henry Ford Museum* (and its outdoor Greenfield Village) is a 254-acre attraction in the process of metamorphosis.
 Once a vast, humorless collection amassed by a vastly humorless man, it has slowly been transformed by the forces of pop culture and light into something worth visiting.

 But the automotive material, once an unorganized pile that battered you senseless with gray aggregation, is now an interesting homage to the motorcar and its impact on America, using the museum's huge, un-air conditioned spaces (and bottomless bank account) to full advantage.